 If you've thought about starting racing but need a little advice and help to get started, we have outlined the basic steps you need to follow to get you on the grid.
 If you have any further questions or need any further advice please contact us and we will be happy to talk you through it.

-How much will it cost?
+How much does racing cost?

 Well, Motor Racing is never cheap, but the club makes the track time you receive great value.
-The initial equipment costs can be quite high (car, preparation and personal safety equipment), but once bought the ongoing costs can be very reasonable.
+The initial equipment costs can be quite high (car, preparation and personal safety equipment), but once bought, the ongoing costs can be very reasonable.
 We have members who race on a shoestring and may only compete in one or two rounds a year, sleeping in their car/tent/van with no testing time, whilst other members stay in hotels and have a race team to look after them.
 We embrace every type of racer, as long as they are here to have fun.